YuzukiTsuru/World.JS/docs/README.md

 #### Terminal Clip Guide

-Here is a sort clip to show how to build the World.JS in Linux (Powered by asciicast)
+Here is a sort clip to show how to build the World.JS in Linux (Powered by asciinema)

 <script id="asciicast-388188" src="https://asciinema.org/a/388188.js" async></script>